Weaker consumer confidence dampens a good week for stocks

 Tariffs aren’t showing up in higher inflation yet, but Federal Reserve is likely to remain in wait-and-see mode until hard data turns.

-Comments from Germany’s foreign minister pointed to greater confidence that defense spending will likely rise meaningfully.
+Comments from Germany’s foreign minister pointed to greater confidence that defense spending will likely rise meaningful.

 We’ve already used the roller coaster analogy, and it’s time to use it again as we moved higher on this market ride last week.
 The S&P 500 Index is now less than 4% below its all-time high1 following a strong week for stocks.
 The German DAX Index closed out the week at an all-time high and has risen nearly 19% in 2025.2 Though stocks moved higher, the US dollar resumed its downtrend.3

-A series of key points contributed to the better tone of the markets.
+A series of key points helped contribute to the better tone of the markets.
 It almost felt too good to be true.

 On Monday, May 12, the US and China agreed to a 90-day “ceasefire” to what up to that point could only be characterized as an escalating trade war.
 As part of the deal, US tariffs on China should fall from 145% to 30%, and Chinese tariffs on the US should be lowered from 125% to 10%.
 US stocks surged following the announcement, especially the more cyclical parts of the markets.4 One must remember, however, that tariffs remain much higher than they were in 2024 and much of the previous 100 years.
 But markets tend to respond to the second derivative in news — i.e., things are getting less bad.